Markusimus/ewm-scm/README.md

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
+* `ewm-scm.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+This extension is still in development.
+Many issues and unfinished functions are expected.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.0.1
+### 0.0.3

-Initial release of ewm scm.
+Initial development release that works in MacOS and Windows.

 ---